mcconvil/mase/README.md

 Example
 -------

-Here's an example fitting the Horvitz-Thompson estimator:
+Here's an example of fitting the Horvitz-Thompson estimator:

 ``` r